scalate/scalate/webgen/src/documentation/scaml-reference.md

 <!--
 ### Custom Filters

 You can also define your own filters.
-See {Haml::Filters} for details.
+See Haml::Filters for details.
 -->

 ## Other Resources